sbingler/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 2. Let `site` be `request`'s client's "site for cookies" (as defined in the following sections).

-3. Let `target` be the registrable domain of `request`'s current url.
+3. Let `target` be the origin of `request`'s current url.

-4. If `site` is an exact match for `target`, return `same-site`.
+4. If `site` is same-site with `target`, return `same-site`.

 5. Return `cross-site`.

-The request's client's "site for cookies" is calculated depending upon its client's type, as described in the following subsections:
+The request's client's "site for cookies" is either an origin or the empty string.
+It is calculated depending upon its client's type, as described in the following subsections:

 ### Document-based requests {#document-requests}

 The URI displayed in a user agent's address bar is the only security context directly exposed to users, and therefore the only signal users can reasonably rely upon to determine whether or not they trust a particular website.
-The registrable domain of that URI's origin represents the context in which a user most likely believes themselves to be interacting.
-We'll label this domain the "top-level site".
+Thus we base the notion of "site for cookies" on the top-level URL.
+We’ll label this URI’s origin the “top-level origin”.

-For a document displayed in a top-level browsing context, we can stop here: the document's "site for cookies" is the top-level site.
+For a document displayed in a top-level browsing context, we can stop here: the document's "site for cookies" is the top-level origin.

 For documents which are displayed in nested browsing contexts, we need to audit the origins of each of a document's ancestor browsing contexts' active documents in order to account for the "multiple-nested scenarios" described in Section 4 of {{RFC7034}}.
-A document's "site for cookies" is the top-level site if and only if the document and each of its ancestor documents' origins have the same registrable domain as the top-level site.
+A document's "site for cookies" is the top-level origin if and only if the document and each of its ancestor documents' origins are same-site with the top-level origin.
 Otherwise its "site for cookies" is the empty string.

-Given a Document (`document`), the following algorithm returns its "site for cookies" (either a registrable domain, or the empty string):
+Given a Document (`document`), the following algorithm returns its "site for cookies" (either an origin, or the empty string):

 1. Let `top-document` be the active document in `document`'s browsing context's top-level browsing context.